drkplaya777/learn_tdd/deploy_tools/fun_facts.md

 * **How to send emails within Django**
 > You will need to update your projects `settings.py` to include the host information.
 Within the module that will be sendng the email, you use the `send_mail fuction` from the core django mail package

+>> Notice the use of `request.build_absolute_uri`...This method constructs a Uri to the location being passed.
+In order words, this method builds a Uri against your server to the specfiied path.

             e.g.
                 Settings.py